Information about Arachnids

 The common name “vinegaroon” comes from the vinegar-smelling acetic acid these animals secrete from glands when they are disturbed.
 One species lives in the southern United States, and happens to be quite large (up to 85 mm!), truly living up to its name, Mastigoproctus giganteus.
 General features of uropygids include:

 Over 100 species, both tropical and subtropical, occur in two separate American regions (southern North America and northeastern South America), as well as West Africa and eastern Asia.
 Males secrete a sperm sac, which is transferred to the female.
-The burrowing female ceases eating and lays multiple eggs within a mucous membrane.
-In the initial stages, the young attach themselves to the mother’s back.
+The gravid female burrows, ceases eating, and lays multiple eggs within a mucous membrane.
+In the initial stages after hatching, the young attach themselves to the mother’s back.
 In Mastigoproctus, the young disperse after their first molt, and the mother dies soon after.

 Dunlop, J. and C. A. Horrocks.
 1996.
 A new upper Carboniferous whip scorpion (Arachnida: Uropygi: Thelyphonida) with a revision of the British Carboniferous Uropygi.
 Zoologischer Anzeiger 234:293-306.